 Week 4: Using the project finance model to optimize and manage the project's business case

 In the first week, we saw that financiers and investors will want a clear understanding of the expected project cash flows in order to assess their expected return and risks.
 In this week, we'll look at the tool that we use to generate the data they need; an (Excel) project financial model.
 We'll learn what the model can do and how we can apply it to make the financing succeed.
 Topics that we will cover in this week: The standardized architecture of the project financial model Using project assumptions to predict the cash flows Using these cash flows to calculate necessary financial ratios (NPV, IRR, DSCR) Conducting sensitivity analysis with the model to quantify the impact of risks Using the model to anticipate and trigger legal defaults At the end of this week, we'll bring all topics together to give you a final overview.

 When we come to week 5, we'll have looked at project finance from a number of different angles, and we'll have experimented with the various optimizations we can implement, by working through our sample transaction.
 In doing this, we'll have improved our chances of getting the financing we need for our project.
 In week 5, we'll bring all aspects together to have a good overview of the topic.
 By now we'll have experienced how we can create a financing structure that will provide the best chance of success, we'll know how to optimize the allocation of the roles, risks and rewards between the various project stakeholders, we'll be able to create a financial risk management plan and construct the optimal legal conditions for project financing to succeed.

-For those with no, or limited finance knowledge, the following may be a good introductory course to take first: Finance for Everyone: Smart Tools for Decision-Making.
+BSc; Basic Financing knowledge will be helpful.
+For those with no, or limited finance knowledge, this course on edX may be a good introductory course to take first.